 A. The need is enormous and every contribution helps.
 Even a modest contribution per pay period or monthly online helps improve the lives of many kids and families throughout the Valley.
 By investing in our community through payroll deduction or monthly online, you can spread your contribution over the coming year—making it more manageable than a one-time contribution.

 You may also choose to get involved by volunteering or advocating with United Way.
 As a volunteer and advocate you can lend your time, muscle and voice to help champion a cause.
-You can volunteer for United Way’s School Readiness Kit assembly, Project Connect events, or deliver WeekEnd Hunger Backpacks to local schools.
+You can volunteer for United Way’s School Readiness Kit assembly, or deliver Pantry Packs to local schools.
 As an advocate you can share important information about key social issues with others.
-To learn more about volunteering with United Way, please call 602-631-4800 or visit vsuw.org/volunteer.
+To learn more about volunteering with United Way, please call 602-631-4800 or visit www.vsuw.org/volunteer

-A. Women United is made up of more than 800 members that come together to attend leadership sessions, connect with one another socially and professionally, volunteer together, and fight to break the cycle of poverty in our community.
+A. Women United is made up of more than 800 members that come together to attend leadership sessions, connect with one another socially and professionally, volunteer together, and ACTIVATE change in our community.
 Women United hosts the We Are United Luncheon as well as a Community Leadership Breakfast.
 Women United members make an annual gift of $1,000 to the work of Valley of the Sun United Way to ensure kids succeed in school, end hunger and homelessness, and increase the financial stability of families.
 There is a three-year Step Up opportunity as well, which brings recognition of membership the moment you sign up.

 A. Generation United is a community of emerging leaders who look to advance the mission of Valley of the Sun United Way through volunteering, giving, and connecting with one another.
 Our group is led by a steering committee representing corporate and community partners of Valley of the Sun United Way.
 We like to have fun while making a measurable impact in our community with educational opportunities, professional development, and networking events.